-Previously on Body Blissmas and a Happy New Rear, an array of imaginary friends landed on the islands of our podgy lives.
+Previously on Body Blissmas, an array of imaginary friends landed on the islands of our podgy lives.
 They served as convenient, malleable coaches, cheerleaders, men-in-waiting, nannies, and fairy god mothers assisting us in the quest to live a healthier life.
 That's because imaginations can do that when given practice and significance and more practice.
 We can cultivate our elastic, versatile creative imaginations to better our lives.
 I know that because my imaginary assistant, Tina Fey DeGeneres Hepburn told me so.

 The Kaizen-Muse Creativity Coaching coalition believes the only way to create lasting solutions in your life is the repetitive practice of very tiny new ways to think and act; so tiny that not doing these things is hard.
 Repetitive because then these thoughts and actions become a habit when we repeat them, not a novel idea running only on enthusiasm and gone when the enthusiasm wanes.
 So instead of providing you with ten, five or even three ways to use more of your brain to embark upon the wellness that comes with better food choices, or the joy that comes with living more like your authentic creative self, I give you one idea.